ZcashFoundation/libbolt/README.md

 Here are some TODOs (not in any particular order):

 * Fix warnings
-* Add more unit tests for other dispute resolution scenarios and pay protocol (to ensure appopriate aborts), third-party test cases, etc.
+* Add more unit tests for other dispute resolution scenarios and third-party test cases
+* Optimize the NIZK params and range proofs

 # License